Medically reviewed by Aimee Paik, MD

 Retinoids like tretinoin have been used for decades to treat acne, signs of aging, and hyperpigmentation.
 They are incredibly well-researched and clinically proven to treat these concerns.
 On the other hand, there are very limited studies on bakuchiol, so it’s hard to compare these two ingredients.
 Additionally, retinoids are often prescribed by dermatologists to treat moderate to severe acne.
 There is currently no conclusive evidence that bakuchiol can effectively treat acne and breakouts.

 While bakuchiol may seem like a promising alternative to retinoids, there isn’t enough evidence to show its efficacy.
 We don’t consider bakuchiol a true alternative to retinoids due to the limited studies.
-Retinoids are still our dermatologists’ top recommendation for treating signs of aging, hyperpigmentation, and acne.
+Retinoids are still many dermatologists' top recommendation for treating signs of aging, hyperpigmentation, and acne.

 However, bakuchiol could be a good pregnancy-safe treatment!
 Retinoids aren’t recommended for use during pregnancy, so bakuchiol could be used to help with preventative signs of aging.
 If you’re experiencing acne during pregnancy, bakuchiol may not be the best option since it hasn’t been shown to treat acne.
 If you’re curious about trying bakuchiol, it’s definitely an interesting ingredient, but it won’t replace your retinoid.
 Retinoids like tretinoin are considered the gold-standard for a reason!